 Our contributing guest expert/ writer today is a wedding photographer who has seen countless numbers of brides arrive late to their own weddings.
-Being behind-the scenes at most weddings, he saw firsthand everything brides do on the morning of their weddings, and has seen enough of what makes about-to-wed ladies late.
-In this article, he will reveal helpful advice and tips, what to do, and what not to do” – to help you avoid being late for your wedding ceremony or reception – his tips are not theory o; they are drawn from real life weddings while on duty as a wedding photographer.
-Scroll down to get the wedding-day time-keeping tips for brides.
+Being behind-the-scenes at most weddings, he saw firsthand everything brides do on the morning of their weddings, and has seen so much of what makes about-to-wed ladies late to the ceremony.
+In this article, he will reveal helpful advice and tips, what to do, and what not to do – to help you avoid being late for your wedding ceremony or reception.
+His tips are not theory, but drawn from real-life weddings he was hired as a wedding photographer.
+Scroll down, read and take action.

 #1.
 Poor Planning and Failure to Delegate

 It is a common saying that one who fails to plan, plans to fail.
-Most brides want to do their wedding planning, pricing, bargaining and shopping alone – without help.
+Most brides want to do their wedding planning, pricing, bargaining, and shopping alone – without help.
 Sadly, they fail to delegate minor duties to other people.
 The I-can-do-it-all-by-myself attitude has never helped any bride in the past, neither will it help you.

 EXPERT ADVICE: So start planning with trusted friends and loved ones to delegate duties to them.
 This will give you more time to concentrate on other important activities.
 If your budget can accommodate it, you can also seek the services of a professional wedding planner.
-These will take most of the burden that come with planning off your shoulders.
+These will take most of the burden that comes with planning off your shoulders.
 Brides must learn to trust other people to do some things for them rather than thinking that nobody else can do it better than themselves.
 Brides should be humble to admit the fact that they can’t do everything perfectly.